 Herbal Treatments, which are easily modifiable, also support the immune response and continue to help as a daily therapy to complement acupuncture treatments.

-A common Chinese formula, Jade Wind Screen Yu Ping Feng San, is helpful for year round allergy sufferers who tend to have a weakened immune response, characteristically tend to catch cold easily and are sick longer than normal.
+A common Chinese formula, Jade Wind Screen Yu Ping Feng San, is helpful for year-round allergy sufferers who tend to have a weakened immune response, characteristically tend to catch a cold easily and are sick longer than normal.
 It can be administered two months before specific seasons as well as during.